diorm47/social-network/README.md

-# social-network
-Social Network app
+# Social Network in React.js

 # Demo
    https://social-network-oblivion.vercel.app

-Description
+# Description
-The file structure is organized according to the BEM methodology.

-Added pagination on the user page.
-Also added the ability to follow / unfollow.
-This button is visible only to an authorized user.
+This web-application have a lot of features:

+- Authorization and Logging out.
+- Pagination
+- Following / Unfollowing (only for authorized user)
+- Editing the profile information.
+- Uploading avatar image
-You can change the status and go to user profiles.
+- Changing the status and go to user profiles.
-You can add posts and send messages (without connecting to the server up to date).
-Added validation of input fields (login and password).
-Added the ability to upload a new photo .
-Now you can edit the profile information.
+- Send messages.
+- Validations in input fields.
+- Preloading.

+# Builded in technologies

+- React.js
+- JavaScript
+- HTML, CSS
+- React-Router
+- Redux (thunk)
+- Axios